brooksn/resume/README.md

 # Summary

-I am interested in working with environmental information technology, especially creating, managing and interacting with geospatial data.
+I am looking to start my development career with a team that values collaboration and continuous learning.

+# Certifications

+AWS Certified Developer - Associate

 # Skills